arthur7373/linux-training/level3/3-3-Webserver-Apache.md

 To access it you need to uncomment `#allow from 10.` line in `.htaccess` Remove hashtag and try again.

-Now you should be able to access the directory, but you will see it's file list, because we have `options +indexes` option.
+Now you should be able to access the directory, and you will see it's file list, because we have `options +indexes` option.

 Try commenting it an open it again
 ```bash
 links www.lt01.am/closed
 ```

-You will not see the directory contents, but will be able to access files by the name:
+You will not see the directory contents.
+But you can access files by the name:

 ```bash
 links www.lt01.am/closed/test.html